Cutting down on alcohol

 Up to 75% of cancers of the mouth, throat, airways and oesophagus are linked to mixing alcohol with smoking.
 Alcohol makes it easier for harmful chemicals in tobacco smoke to enter and damage cells in your body.

 You will make a real difference to your health by choosing to live alcohol-free and quitting, or never starting, smoking.
-We understand that change can be challenging, so our expert team is available to help you find the resources and support you need.
+We understand that change can be challenging, so our expert team is available to help you find the resources and support your needs.

 Your guide to drinking less